Microplastics and perflourinated compounds are two examples of materials detected recently in the environment at concentrations that cause concern.

-NEIWPCC member states have identified the occurrence, fate, and transport of emerging contaminants as a cross-programmatic priority issue.
-Their ecological and human health implications for wastewater and drinking water treatment facilities is of key interest.
+The occurrence, fate, and transport of emerging contaminants is a priority issue for NEIWPCC.
+The ecological and human health implications of these contaminants for wastewater and drinking water treatment facilities are of key interest.

-Recent media attention and advances in detection techniques have created a greater awareness of emerging contaminants and the need for action and leadership at the local, state, and regional levels.
+Media attention and advances in detection techniques have engendered a growing awareness of emerging contaminants.
+This attention also focuses on the need for action and leadership at the local, state, and regional levels.